Tyrus W. Cobb: Later career

-After leaving the NSC, Cobb was the president and CEO of Business Executives for National Security from 1991 until 1995, before leaving the position to serve as president and CEO of NatureBridge, a position he held until 2002.
+After leaving the National Security Council, Cobb was the president and chief executive officer of Business Executives for National Security from 1991 until 1995, before leaving the position to serve as president and CEO of NatureBridge, a position he held until 2002.

 Cobb retired to Reno in 2002, where he founded the National Security Forum, a non-profit organization that focuses on debate on national and international security issues.
-He was a member of the AAFMAA board of directors.
+He was a member of the American Armed Forces Mutual Aid Association board of directors.
 Cobb was a member of the Big Brothers Big Sisters of Northern Nevada Advisory Committee.
-He retired from the NSF in 2018.
+He retired from the National Security Council in 2018.

 Cobb was appointed a civilian aide to the secretary of the Army in Nevada in 2005.
 He received the award Distinguished Nevadan from the University of Nevada, Reno in 2017.

 Cobb's papers are in the collections of the University of Nevada, Reno, the Ronald Reagan Presidential Library and the Library of Congress.